Navigation auf uzh.ch

 Until their mid-20s there are no significant differences between the employment rate of women and men.
 From their mid-20s however, the employment rate of women is behind that of men.
 This is partly due to family planning and raising children, and partly because women retire earlier from work than men.

-economic activity rate by age and gender on the website of the Federal Statistical Office.
+You can find more information on theeconomic activity rate by age and gender on the website of the Federal Statistical Office.

 To this day, part-time work is a feature of female employment.
 Although increasingly more men want to work on a part-time basis, they often hesitate to actually take the step, as part-time work is still often viewed as the best way to end your career.
 For one, part-time work is often associated with insecure working conditions, poorer social insurance cover (e.g. pension fund), and also fewer opportunities for continuing education and career development.